sanskrit/data/monier-williams/README.md

 The dictionary itself
 ---------------------

-The dictionary is an XML document, with toplevel element `<monier>`.
+The dictionary is an XML document with toplevel element `<monier>`.
 Every element in `monier` is a single definition and is, itself, a valid XML document.